IchrakE/Lyrics-generation/README.md

 # Deep_learning_M2MO

 # Introduction and objectif
-This repositry is for my DMs and project for the deep learning lesson The goal of this project is to implement and test various approaches to text generation: starting from simple Markov Chains, through neural networks (LSTM): word-based approach and char-based approach.
+This repositry is for my DMs and project for the deep learning lesson.

+ The goal of this project is to implement and test various approaches to text generation: starting from simple Markov Chains, through neural networks (LSTM): word-based approach and char-based approach.
  The particularity of this generation task is that the lyrics are rhythmic yet at the same time are not necessarily meaningful.
 The goal is to produce a readable rhythmic text that is so much similar to the original singer lyrics.